jbcolby0063/til/algorithms/sorting.md

   that is smaller than the pivot --> swap these two elements' positions --> repeat this until the bigger element position is on the right side of the smaller element position --> place the pivot between them and divide the array into two based on the pivot --> eventually all smaller elements will be placed before    pivot and all bigger elements will be placed after pivot --> do the same process (recursion) with the divided arrays
 - <strong>3(pivot)</strong> 2 4 5 1 --> <strong>3(pivot)</strong> 2 <strong>4(bigger)</strong> 5 <strong>1(smaller)</strong> --> <strong>3(pivot)</strong> 2 1 5 4 --> <strong>3(pivot)</strong> 2 <strong>1(smaller)</strong> <strong>5(bigger)</strong> 4 --> 2 1 3 5 4
-- time complexity of O(NlogN) since it divides the array by half every time.
+- time complexity of O(NlogN) since it divides the array into logN levels and sorting occurs while doing the partition (or division), which runs in N times each level.
 But if the array is already almost sorted, quick sort can be inefficient, with
   O(N^2)
 - [Quick Sort Visualization](https://www.youtube.com/watch?v=PgBzjlCcFvc)